theresa-de-ocampo/azure-documentation/02-app-insights.md

 ## [Azure App Service Logging vs. Application Insights Integration](https://learn.microsoft.com/en-us/answers/questions/498547/azure-app-service-logging-vs-application-insights)

 > [!TIP]
-> Is it enough to just configure Applicatio Insights?
+> Is it enough to just configure Application Insights?

 Azure provides built-in diagnostics mechanism - **App Service Logs** - to assist with debugging an App Service app.
 Basically, you will have to go through the logs to see what is happening.
 Nonetheless, you can query from the monitoring section.